stefanocarpin/MRTP/docker/README.md

 From here you can view all of your Gazebo/RViz simulations.

 ## Windows Users
 Windows requires a few extra steps.
-0. Install Docker (see above)
+First install Docker (see instructions above).
 1. Install VcXsrv (Windows X Server)

    """